-Icon Name Purpose • Add phylogeny To create a new tree and add it to the table.
-This is a shortcut to the Tree > Compute Phylogeny command.
+Icon Name Purpose Computes a new phylogeny for the aligned sequences To create a new tree and add it to the table.
+This is a shortcut to the Tree &gt; Compute Phylogeny command.
 See the topic Phylogenetic Trees for instructions on adding a tree. × Remove phylogeny To delete a selected tree from the list.